Bombo Water Resource Recovery Facility

 Tackling odour

-We're working on a series of construction projects to improve operations at the Bombo Water Resource Recovery Facility.
-This one includes reducing odour through a new chemical dosing unit and carbon filter.
+We're working on a series of projects to improve operations at the Bombo Water Resource Recovery Facility (WRRF), including reducing odours through a new chemical dosing unit, carbon filters and odour control unit.

 The Bombo facility is located on a 20.4 hectare site in a former quarry on Bombo Headland off Darien Avenue.
 It serves the townships of Kiama Heights, Kiama, Bombo, Kiama Downs and Minnamurra.
 It was built in 1984 as a secondary wastewater treatment plant using intermittently decanted aeration lagoons (IDAL) as the secondary treatment facility.
 A cliff face underwater ocean outfall was constructed in 1984 to dispose of the treated wastewater to the South Pacific Ocean.